 NIJ: What did you learn in your discussions with probationers and former probationers who were involved in the original HOPE program?

 AH: HOPE is an adjustment for probationers as well as practitioners.
 Many probationers and parolees are used to supervision where sanctions are delivered sporadically.
 HOPE entails closer supervision and swift and certain delivery of sanctions.
 The sanction, however, is typically modest — a few days in jail compared with the many weeks, months or even years in conventional supervision.
-Once probationers become more familiar with the program, they tend to appreciate the consistency and predictability.
+Once persons on probation become more familiar with the program, they tend to appreciate the consistency and predictability.
 In our interviews with probationers, the majority regarded HOPE positively and said that the rules were clear and the program was fair.
 Many also noted that the consistency and speed of the response to positive drug tests helped them stop their drug use.

 NIJ: Do these programs work only with people who have drug problems?